14 Machine Learning Interview Questions (+ Tips to Answer Them)

 3. Discuss their applications and use cases: Provide examples of practical applications for each concept to illustrate their distinct uses and strengths.

-4. Clarify the progression from AI to machine learning to deep learning: Explain how these concepts have evolved over time, with deep learning representing a more recent advancement within the field of machine learning.
+4. Clarify the progression from AI to machine learning to deep learning: Explain how these concepts have evolved, with deep learning representing a more recent advancement within the field of machine learning.

 3. Describe your favorite machine learning algorithm.